mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 use up to this day.
 Heun Jin Lee, the microscopy master, was an incredible resource and mentor that allowed my research to run smoothly.
 Without his work and input, it would have been incredibly hard for my projects to take off.
-I am also thankful to members of the Phillips lab who shared projects, ideas, lunches, and visits to Red Door cafe over the years.
+I am also thankful to members of the Phillips lab with whom I shared projects, ideas, lunches, and visits to Red Door cafe over the years.
 People like Suzy Beeler, Stephanie Barnes, Soichi Hirokawa, Niko McCarty, Tom Roeschinger, and Scott Saunders made my Caltech experience much better.